 Medical schools had become mostly diploma mills, with the exception of a few schools in large cities.
 Two developments changed that.
 The first was the "Flexner Report," published in 1910.
 Abraham Flexner was a leading educator who was asked to study American medical schools.
 His highly negative report and recommendations for improvement led to the closing of many substandard schools and the creation of standards of excellence for a real medical education.

 The other development was Sir William Osler, a Canadian who was one of the greatest professors of medicine in modern history.
 He worked at McGill University in Canada, and then at the University of Pennsylvania, before being recruited to be the first physician-in-chief and one of the founders of Johns Hopkins University.
 There he established the first residency training and was the first to bring students to the patient's bedside.
 Before that time, medical students learned from textbooks only until they went out to practice, so they had little practical experience.
 Osler also wrote the first comprehensive, scientific textbook of medicine and later went to Oxford as Regent professor, where he was knighted.
 He established patient-oriented care and many ethical and scientific standards.

 By 1930, nearly all medical schools required a liberal arts degree for admission and provided a 3- to 4-year graded curriculum in medicine and surgery.
-Many states also required candidates who wanted to get their medical license to complete a 1-year internship in a hospital setting in addition to holding a degree from a recognized medical school in order to license the practice of medicine.
+Many states also required candidates to complete a 1-year internship in a hospital setting after receiving a degree from a recognized medical school in order to license the practice of medicine.